Nature Trails – 3 Reasons to Build Them in your Own Backyard

 - University of Arkansas – Nature Trail Development on Small Acreages

-On my own wild homestead, I’ve lined my trails with logs and rockpiles to better define the nature trails.
+On my own property, I’ve lined my trails with logs and rockpiles to better define the nature trails.
 In doing so, I’ve also created micro-climates and established habitat for wildlife.
 But as noted in the guides above, these can also hold water on the trail.

 I have mulched the trails heavily and there is little to no slope, so water is not a major issue.
 But be careful, and follow the recommendations of the guides if you have difficult conditions.

-A wild homestead is an amazing place to explore and to live.
+A property that's alive with abundance for people, plants and wildlife is an amazing place to live and explore.
 But you also need to give nature some space away from your daily impacts.

 Let’s face it.
 As a small critter, it would be hard to feel at ease if some giant came walking on top of your home all the time!

-Building nature trails creates some areas of high human impact and other areas of low-to-no human impact.
+Building nature trails creates some areas of high human impact and other areas of little-to-no human impact.
 This gives areas for birds and other wildlife to hide as you walk by.

 Having defined areas for people to walk also helps to reduce soil compaction.
 Even with a thick layer of wood chips, you can still get soil compaction.